YourOnly-One/content/content/love/en-ph/c/poems/2016/20160303-song-of-songs-4.md

 +++
 title = "Song of Songs 4"
-description = "The Letter of King Solomon"	# For Schema.org; OpenGraph; Twitter Cards
+description = "The letter of King Solomon"	# For Schema.org; OpenGraph; Twitter Cards

 publishdate = 2016-03-03T21:48:15+08:00
 lastmod = 2016-03-03T21:48:15+08:00